 - Select Datasets.

 - Select the VDB you want to refresh.

 - Click the Refresh VDB button (2 circular arrows).

 - Select More Accurate and Next.

-- Select the desired refresh point snapshot or click the eye icon to choose Latest available range, A point in time, or An SCN to refresh from.
+- Select the desired refresh point snapshot or click the down arrow icon to choose the Latest available range, A point in time, or An SCN to refresh from.